Close

 There are also six water taxi stations, although the taxis will pick you up anywhere in the city.
 They can be quite pricey, however.

-Whatever you do, don’t cheat yourself out of at least one gondola ride—it’s every bit as romantic and exotic as it looks.
+Whatever you do, don’t cheat yourself out of at least one private gondola ride in Venice—it’s every bit as romantic and exotic as it looks.

 Cannaregio stretches from the train station to the Rialto Bridge and includes the Jewish Ghetto, a 500-year-old neighborhood that plays a role in Shakespeare’s “The Merchant of Venice.”
 This is a quiet, residential neighborhood, unspoiled by much of the tourist crowds in other sestieri.